Is the US Headed for a Recession?

 3. buyer demand for homes down

-8. inflation is high and persistent eroding consumers capacity to spend
+9. inflation persists eroding consumers capacity to spend

-This is what Zillow believed back in 2017, and how they’re happening now in 2022: Geopolitical events (Putin, cancelled Nordstream), Monetary Policy (Powell, Yellen, Biden) and stock market failure (deglobalization, regulation, and inflation), along with political gridlock (post mid term results).
-Nothing has changed, except we’re at the end of the rope.
+This is what Zillow panelists believed back in 2017: Geopolitical events (conflict with Russia), Restrictive Monetary Policy (Powell, Yellen, Biden) and world trade changes (deglobalization, regulation, and inflation), along with political gridlock (post mid term results).
+Is anything different today in 2024?

 Additional recession cues:

-• stimulus withdrawal – money supply shrinks and dollar goes up (rising US prices)
+• stimulus withdrawal – gov spending and M2 money supply shrinks

 • high oil prices

-• government debt out of control ($32 trillion) and interest payable on debt ($434 Billion)
+• government debt out of control ($35 trillion) and interest payable on debt ($1 Trillion) annually grows

 • high corporate debt unable to service